 Inflammation is a complex process, requiring extensive communication between different types of cells.
 When neural tissue is damaged, a foreign pathogen is discovered, or excess molecules are detected, a specialized group of macrophages, called microglia, are activated (Shabab et al., 2017).
 These activated microglia swarm to the target site to attack ‘suspicious’ or dead tissue and cells, all while signaling for aid with the release of small proteins, such as cytokines and chemokines (Shabab et al., 2017).
 Other cells that function in the neuroimmune response, such as neutrophils, lymphocytes, and astrocytes, can then swarm to help, all while releasing cytokines and chemokines of their own (Nguyen & Ehrlich, 2020).
 In patients with cancer, tumor cells have been known to have their own microenvironment, including immune cells, that can also release cytokines (Olson & Marks, 2019).
 Though the flood of cells and nutrients through inflammation is a crucial part of healing, balance is pivotal, and it is important to avoid having too many immune ‘cooks in the kitchen.’
 Measuring the levels of certain types of chemokines and cytokines can provide a biomarker for what types of messages are being shouted through the immune system, and in turn, determine if there is a healthy balance in the inflammatory response.
 While some of these signaling proteins are anti-inflammatory, such as interleukin (IL)-5, others are pro-inflammatory, such as interferon-alpha (IFN-α) and tumor necrosis factor-alpha (TNF-α; Seruga et al., 2008).
 Even more cytokines can function as both pro- and anti-inflammatory, including IL-2, IL-4, IL-6, and IL-10, though some may lean more towards one type of response than the other (Seruga et al., 2008).
 When the central nervous system is repeatedly flooded by too many pro-inflammatory protein signals, neuroinflammation can become chronic, with damaging side effects to the surrounding tissue (Nguyen & Ehlrich, 2020).
 Cytokines are one of the most common inflammation signaling proteins, and they can routinely be obtained from blood serum or cerebrospinal fluid, so they make a convenient measure to assess the state of neuroinflammation (Nguyen & Ehlrich, 2020).
-More importantly, as purified cytokines have been shown to induce sickness behavior in animals, there is a theoretical background to assessing cytokine levels in CRCD.
+More importantly, there is a theoretical background to assessing cytokine levels in CRCD as purified cytokines have been shown to induce sickness behavior in animals.